dwajsman/wmdd_4935/week1/01intro.md

 - fast to learn and easy to write code in
 - dynamic

-languages that are generally considered scripting languages range from highly specific languages like awk, to general purpose programming languages like python.
+Languages that are generally considered scripting languages range from highly specific languages like awk, to general purpose programming languages like python.

-## what is a server?
+## What is a server?

-by this point in the course i suspect most of you have at least some idea of what a server is, if you are unsure, we are going to fill in some of the gaps during the course.
+By this point in the course I suspect most of you have at least some idea of what a server is, if you are unsure, we are going to fill in some of the gaps during the course.

-this is of course going to come up a lot, many times every week. for now when i say server i may be referring to a hardware server, a powerful computer designed to serve data to clients(and other servers). but i may also be referring to a software server, a piece of software intended to serve documents to clients(and other servers). i will try to always make it clear which i am talking about.
+This is of course going to come up a lot, many times every week. for now when I say server I may be referring to a hardware server, a powerful computer designed to serve data to clients(and other servers). but I may also be referring to a software server, a piece of software intended to serve documents to clients(and other servers).
+I will try to always make it clear which I am talking about.

 We will come back to this in week four when we actually write our first software